 Every day of the year is an official 'national day' for something - here's a SAS chart to help you find which bizarre 'national day' falls on your birthday!

 I decided to use SAS to present the data graphically, to make it easier and quicker to analyze.
 I came up with the following scatter plot that allows you to quickly find a given date (such as your birthday), and then mouse over the marker to see what bizarre holiday(s) fall on that date.
-You can also click on the markers to launch a Google search to find more information about that holiday.
+You can also click on the holidays in the table (following the calendar scatter plot) to launch a Google search to find more information about each holiday.

 A snapshot is below - click on it to see the interactive graphic: